Atlantis vs GitLab CI/CD

 Pros

-- Open-source with active community and no licensing costs
+- Open-source and free with no licensing costs

 Cons

-- Steep learning curve for teams unfamiliar with Terraform
+- Steep learning curve for initial setup and configuration

 GitLab CI/CD